Sachinhm22/scroll-rollup-lifecycle/README.md

 - Clear state transitions for infrastructure systems

 Understanding this lifecycle is foundational for anyone building, indexing, or operating infrastructure on Scroll.

+## Comparison to Optimistic Rollups

+Unlike optimistic rollups, Scroll does not rely on fraud proofs or challenge periods.

+Finality is achieved through validity proofs verified on Ethereum, which removes the need for delayed withdrawal windows and dispute resolution mechanisms.